marberi/100days/README.md

 train and give a good results, while other times the metric is 10 times higher.
 At least I managed to reproduce this issue, which a student found.
 It looks like the network is overfitting.
 Not the question is how to fix this.

+# Day 49 [2019-03-07]
+Figured out a good solution.
+Adding an additional constraints on the returned results made the network stable and giving quite good results.
+Answering how good will be the next step.
+I also looked more into the deep kernel learning.
+The next step is construct my own example and apply a network to understand better how it works.
+So far I managed to generate some simple simulations.